darchlabs/nodes/README.md

 --

-Darch kit is a repo to enable private blockchain in dev mode based on ganache and eth mainnet info.
+Toolkit for enabling private blockchain in dev mode based on ganache and mainnet-chains related info.